zedwei/webvoyager/src/webtrajectory/opentable/booking_prompt.md

 6. Summarize and present all booking parameters to the user for final confirmation.
 7. Once the user explicitly confirms, click "Complete Reservation" to finalize the booking.

-Please determine and execute the next action based on these guidelines.

 Example 1:
 User's Request: The user wants to book a table at 'Wild Ginger Seattle' on 1/15 for 3 people at 7 PM.
 Web Page Context: